By Jim Brown, Colombia IV (1962-1964)

 — Michael Haviland (PE/Coaching)

 “My first contact with the Peace Corps concept was reading The Ugly American.
-I liked the idea of adventure and service it presented.
+I liked the idea of adventure and service.
 My enthusiasm grew when then Senator Kennedy offered it as a potential program during the 1960 US presidential campaign.
 In early 1962, I signed up to take the test.
 The U.S. history element seemed easy; language aptitude was more difficult.
 Within a month I received a telegram stating I was accepted.
 My roommate and I had a milkshake to celebrate—a well spent $.25.
 Then began the waiting period.
 Fortunately, Ray Ciszek, my track coach at Western Washington State, took a job with AAHPER to work on Peace Corps projects.
 He contacted me with an offer of four possible countries—Colombia, Cote Ivoire, Senegal, and Morocco.
-Having nothing more than a vague idea of their location, I went to the encyclopedia for more information.
+I went to the encyclopedia for more information.
 Colombia seemed like the right choice, and Spanish was a better option for me than French.
 I spent the summer taking a course for graduation from Western and building a beach house for my parents.
 The wait on the Peace Corps kept getting longer.
-Finally, my completion of the house roughly coincided with the Peace Corps directing me to report to El Paso.
+Fortunately, my completion of the house roughly coincided with the Peace Corps directing me to report to El Paso.
 It would be my first trip on an airplane.”

 — Norm Olsen (PE/Coaching)